maverickactuary/1actuary/index.md

 ## How I can help

-Tweaking the plan-do-review approach gives a firm foundation for making dramatic progress:
+Tweaking the plan-do-review cycle gives a foundation for dramatic progress:

 1. [Review your current market position](/content/2marketplayers/)
 1. [Plan for success](/content/3buildingblocks/) as suggested by IFAs